ICLRandD/Lindley-X/README.md

 2. The presence of the raw judgment but the absence of a fully reported version of the case was taken as a signal that the case was not significant.

+### Feature engineering

+The presence or absence of a law report provided a convenient method for gathering labelled examples for both classes for the binary classification task Lindley-X is directed towards.
+The intuition driving our approach feature extraction approach was that significant cases bear qualities that can be quantitatively evaluated that less significant cases inherently lack.

+Our assumptions were as follows:

+* The presence of "legal entities", such as references to case law, would be proportionately higher in significant cases by reference to the length of the judgment than less significant cases.
+* By virtue of the fact that significant judgments have a tendency to be more common where judgment was reserved and handed-down in writing and less significant judgments would be given orally and extemporaneously, significant cases would tend to be longer than less significant cases.

+Crucially, we were keen to avoid extracting features that would require the training material to be in a structured form - the feature extraction would be based exclusively on components that could be gleaned from the training data without recourse to parsing a marked-up version of the judgments.
+A strategy dependant on pre-existing markup would render the model useless to pretty much everyone outside of ICLR.
+For this reason, our feature engineering strategy did not include two features that were assumed to of value to the model:

+* the court giving judgment
+* the number of judges (or, the bench strength)

+All of the feature extraction was handled probalistically by applying the prototype Blackstone model to the judgment text.
+The features included in the model are as follows:

+* the total number of tokens in the judgment (words and punctuation marks)
+* the total number of entities identified in the judgment by Blackstone
+* the percentage of merged entity tokens to the overall token count (`total entities / total tokens`)
+* the number of case citations in the document identified by Blackstone
+* the total number of sentences identified by Blackstone
+* the total number of sentences categorised by Blackstone as postulating an axiom
+* the total number of sentences categorised by Blackstone as postulating a conclusion
+* the total number of sentences categorised by Blackstone as discussing an issue in the case
+* the total number of sentences categorised by Blackstone as discussing a legal test
+* the total number of uncategorised sentences
+* the total number of sentences categorised as an axiom, conclusion, issue or legal test
+* the percentage of sentences categorised as an axiom, conclusion, issue or legal test to the total number of sentences in the judgment